Nervosys/Botnix/docs/build-helpers/images/appimagetools.section.md

 ## Extracting {#ssec-pkgs-appimageTools-extracting}

 Use `extract` if you need to extract the contents of an AppImage.
-This is usually used in Nixpkgs to install extra files in addition to [wrapping](#ssec-pkgs-appimageTools-wrapping) the AppImage.
+This is usually used in Botpkgs to install extra files in addition to [wrapping](#ssec-pkgs-appimageTools-wrapping) the AppImage.
 `extract` expects an argument with the `src` attribute, and either a `name` attribute or `pname` and `version` attributes.

 ::: {.note}